swaitw/yaak/README.md

 # Yaak API Client

+> [!IMPORTANT]
+> Yaak will soon be rebranding to Octoput, due to a trademark conflict

 Yaak is a desktop API client for organizing and executing REST, GraphQL, and gRPC requests.
 It's built using [Tauri](https://tauri.app), Rust, and ReactJS.